-The Maya Gold Foundation is governed by a ten member Board of Directors.
+The Maya Gold Foundation is governed by a nine member Board of Directors.
 Each Board member brings a sincere commitment to our work and unique skills and qualities which we value deeply.

 Dayna Thomas joined the board in 2020 after she traveled to Nepal in 2018 and 2019 as a Youth Ambassador and served on the Youth Action Team throughout high school.
 She graduated from SUNY New Paltz in December of 2022 with a degree in graphic design and communications.
 She is passionate about helping others and giving back to her community.
 Outside of school she loves to travel, explore the outdoors and bake.

 Nicolas Swerdloff, Vice President, is a Managing Partner of the New York office of the law firm of Hughes Hubbard & Reed LLP and a member of the firm’s Executive Committee.
 He started with the firm in 1983, and is admitted to the bars of the States of New York and Florida as well as to the bars of multiple federal courts, including the United States Courts of Appeals for the Second and Eleventh Circuits, and the United States District Courts for the Southern and Middle Districts of Florida, and the Southern and Eastern Districts of New York.
 His practice focuses on complex litigation and arbitration, both international and domestic, involving financial services, securities, professional liability and foreign sovereign disputes.